Greater Lansing has Lake and River Fun for Boating Adventures

 Dimondale Canoe and Kayak 9995 Billwood Hwy, Dimondale, 48821 Head here for tubes, single and double kayaks, canoes, fishing boats, and pontoons! |

-Park Lake Creamery 6320 Park Lake Rd, Bath Twp, 48808 Rent a kayak, canoe, or stand-up board.
+Park Lake Creamery 6320 Park Lake Rd, Bath Twp, 48808 Rent a kayak, canoe, stand-up board, water trike, or fishing boat.
 Or, take a ride around the lake in their pontoon! |

 The Power of Water 420 E Saginaw St, Lansing, 48906 Located in the heart of Lansing, this place offers many boating and water adventures in our area, and also across the entire US!
 SUP Boarding, white water adventures, trainings, trips, and more! |